Shawty Is a 10

-"Shawty Is a 10" (also known uncensored as "Shawty Is Da Shit") is the debut single from American singer, songwriter and record producer The-Dream's debut studio album, Love/Hate.
-The track is written and produced by The-Dream alongside longtime collaborator Carlos McKinney.
+"Shawty Is a 10" (also known uncensored as "Shawty Is da Shit") is the debut single by American singer The-Dream, released on July 23, 2007 by Def Jam Recordings as the lead single for his debut studio album, Love/Hate (2007).
+Def Jam signed The-Dream following the success of "Umbrella", a hit song he co-wrote for Rihanna.
+The track contains a guest verse from labelmate Fabolous, while songwriting and production handled by The-Dream alongside longtime collaborator Carlos McKinney.

 Remixes

 The song has three remixes.
 The first, featuring Fabolous, was only intended to be used in the video; however, it was chosen for the album version as well.
 The second remix, featuring R. Kelly and a new verse by The-Dream, was released on July 10, 2007; this version was released as the official remix.
 The third "extended remix" features Aaliyah, Kid Cudi, Keri Hilson and Aasim.

 Swedish pop duo jj included a cover version of the song on their 2012 EP High Summer, titled "10".

 Music video

 The video premiered on BET's 106 & Park on September 10, 2007.
 Cameo appearances include Jazze Pha, Mariah Carey, Keri Hilson, DJ Khaled and Yung Joc.